iboates/osm-charging-station-completeness/README.md

 ```

 Both of these keys are optional.
 Omitting `"studyArea"` will simply summarize the entire database.
 Omitting
-`"timestamp"` will only summarize all versions of the database.
+`"timestamps"` will only summarize all versions of the database.

 In contrast to `/completeness`, this endpoint returns tag completeness results as arrays, and also returns a
 `"timestamps"` key which corresponds to the timestamp for each array value in each tag result.